• Title Director of Graduate Studies; Associate Professor of Biology; Member, Whitaker Cardiovascular Institute

 Current Research

-Our lab focuses on gene regulatory networks in muscle development and disease.
-Defining these networks in differentiation and homeostasis can yield insight into the mechanisms that drive pathological gene expression in cardiac and skeletal muscle diseases.
-Our lab has addressed this problem by focusing on gene programs regulated by the MEF2 transcription factor family, an evolutionarily conserved and core transcription factor in muscle gene regulation.
-We have used a systems-level approach to reveal the complex gene regulatory mechanisms employed by the mammalian MEF2 transcription factor family for proper cardiac and skeletal muscle differentiation.
+Our lab focuses on gene regulation in muscle development and disease.
+Understanding this process in differentiation and homeostasis can yield insight into the mechanisms that drive pathological gene expression in cardiac and skeletal muscle diseases.
+We use a systems-level approach to investigate the complex gene regulatory networks and mechanisms in cardiac and skeletal muscle differentiation.

 Selected Publications